Lever-age/api/.github/PULL_REQUEST_TEMPLATE.md

  - No syntax/runtime errors and warnings in the code
  - No deprecated functions in the code
  - “Dead Code” should be removed.
 If it is a temporary hack, it should be identified as such.
- - All code follows coding standard (preferably https://github.com/airbnb/javascript)
+ - All code follows coding standard (ESLint - http://eslint.org/docs/rules/)
  - No magic numbers.
-There should be no magic numbers like 6,10 etc… any numbers like this should be defined as a constant.
-And Constants should be well commented about the purpose.
+All numbers (that has no clear origin should be defined as a variable).

 - [ ] Above criteria met